-Adrenal gland: The body has two adrenal glands, each above one of the two kidneys.
+Adrenal glands: The body has two adrenal glands, each above one of the two kidneys.
 Each adrenal gland is actually two endocrine organs.
 The outer portion is called the adrenal cortex.
 The inner portion is called the adrenal medulla.
 The hormones of the adrenal cortex are essential for vital life processes while the hormones of the adrenal medulla are not.
 The adrenal cortex produces glucocorticoids (such as cortisol) that help the body control blood sugar, increase the burning of protein and fat and respond to stressors like fever, major illness and injury.
 The mineralcorticoids (such as aldosterone) control blood volume.
 They also regulate blood pressure by acting on the kidneys to help them hold onto enough sodium and water.
 The adrenal cortex also produces some sex hormones, which are important for some secondary sex characteristics or the bodily changes that occur in women and men at puberty.
 The adrenal medulla produces epinephrine (adrenaline), which is secreted by nerve endings and increases the heart rate, opens airways to improve oxygen intake and increases blood flow to muscles, usually when a person is scared, excited or under stress.
 This is the hormone responsible for what is known as the "fight or flight" response.
 Norepinephrine also is made by the adrenal medulla, but this hormone is more related to maintaining normal activities rather than reacting to emergency situations.

 Hypothalamus: The hypothalamus lies just above the pituitary gland at the base of the brain.
 It releases hormones that start and stop the release of pituitary hormones.
 The hypothalamus controls hormone production in the pituitary gland through several releasing hormones.
 Some of these are growth hormone-releasing hormone, or GHRH (controls GH release); thyrotropin-releasing hormone, or TRH (controls TSH release); and corticoptropin-releasing hormone, or CRH (controls ACTH release).
 Gonadotropin-releasing hormone (GnRH) tells the pituitary gland to make luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are important for normal puberty.